tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Language-:-Transformers-Part-2.md

     return word_tokens_tensor
 ```

-This piece of code runs a `for loop` `vocab_size` times and in each iteration, it create
+This piece of code runs a `for loop` `vocab_size` times and in each iteration, it creates a `one-hot vector` for each word in the vocabulary.
+We maintain a list of `word_tokens` and add each one-hot vector to that token.
+We ultimately create a `PyTorch` tensor of this list so that we may feed this tensor to our Embedding Matrix and we apply the `.squeeze()` method to remove the extra dimension that is added when we apply the `.stack()` method to the tokens.